varshasharon/19AI547-Blockchain-for-Business/Ex_No_7_AI-Powered Smart Contract for Decentralized Negotiation.md

 # To create a smart contract that integrates AI logic for automated negotiation in decentralized commerce.
 The contract adjusts price and conditions dynamically based on real-time market trends using an on-chain AI model.

 # Algorithm:
-## Step 1: AI-Powered Dynamic Pricing
+### Step 1:
-Seller lists an item with a minimum price and negotiation range.
+The seller lists an item with a minimum price and a defined negotiation range.

+### Step 2:
-Buyer submits an offer price.
+The buyer submits an offer price for the listed item.

+### Step 3:
-AI logic (simulated using Solidity algorithms) evaluates the price based on:
+AI logic evaluates the offer using market demand, historical data, and time-based pricing.

-Market demand (tracked using on-chain transactions).

-Historical transaction data.

-Time-based price fluctuations.

-## Step 2: Smart Contract Counteroffer
+### Step 4:
-The contract automatically generates a counteroffer if the buyer’s price is within the negotiation range.
+The smart contract checks if the offer meets, falls within, or is below the acceptable range.

+### Step 5:
+If within range, the contract generates a counteroffer automatically.

+### Step 6:
+The buyer chooses to accept, reject, or revise the counteroffer.

+### Step 7:
-If the buyer accepts, the transaction is executed on-chain.
+If accepted, the smart contract executes the transaction and transfers ownership.

-## Step 3: Settlement and Price Learning
+### Step 8:
-Every completed transaction updates the price learning algorithm to refine future pricing decisions.
+The transaction data is fed into the price learning algorithm for refinement.

+### Step 9:
+The system continues to monitor on-chain market trends and buyer behavior.

+### Step 10:
+Future pricing decisions are dynamically optimized based on learned data.

 # Program:
 ```